 Original works created within the last 5 years.
 All mediums and materials will be considered in addition to video and performance based arts.
 No projections or media installations will be accepted for this show due to space limitations.
 Open to all artists, national and international.

-$40 for one to three images. $10 for each additional image (lower charge for students–see here)
+- Standard Fee: $40 for one to three images. $10 for each additional image

 Works will be for sale unless noted as NFS (not for sale) on the entry form.
 ARC will act as a liaison for sales of the artists’ work.
 However, any work sold and paid for via Paypal will have the small fee deducted from the sale amount.
 A 20% commission will be deducted from the selling price of the work, with the artist retaining 80% after any Paypal fees if applicable.

 ARC Gallery and Educational Foundation is a non-profit, woman-run cooperative gallery dedicated to providing alternative space exhibition opportunities for innovative artists outside the commercial gallery system.
 Since 1973 ARC has given exposure and support to artists, providing an atmosphere for the continued development of artistic potential and experimentation.

 ARC is run entirely by its women artist members; as a non-profit exhibition space.
 ARC receives some support from outside funding sources but not enough to cover our operating expenses.
 Thus, to provide the space and services we offer to exhibiting artists, we defray our expenses by charging exhibition fees.
 Each of the rental spaces in the gallery actually costs twice as much as we charge the artists.

 ARC Gallery & Educational Foundation